Simply Business homepage

 Business representative.
 The person who is applying needs to be an owner, partner, chairman of the board, or CEO of the company.
 Basically, you can’t use an employee to qualify your business.

 Worker’s compensation insurance.
 This requirement doesn’t apply to you if you’re a sole proprietor.
-However, an employer has to have worker’s compensation insurance.
-No matter the business structure, you’ll have to sign that you’re in compliance.
+However, an employer must be licensed and insured with worker’s compensation insurance.
+No matter the business structure, you must sign that you’re in compliance.

 Unemployment insurance.
 This is another requirement for companies with employees.
-This handbook helps you determine what coverage you need.
+This handbook helps you determine which coverage you need.

 6. Submit application.

-The previous step had all the hard work, and now it’s time to gather your forms and submit your application.
+The previous step had all the hard work, and now it’s time to gather your forms and submit your Wisconsin contractor license application.
 Here’s what you’ll need to send to the state to apply for licensure:

 You can submit everything online or send copies to: